It's a New Day in Public Health.

 The Florida Department of Health works to protect, promote, and improve the health of all people in Florida through integrated state, county, and community efforts.

 What are the eligibility requirements?

-• You cannot be receiving the same services from Medicaid, Project AIDS Care or Insurance.
+- You cannot be receiving the same services from Medicaid or insurance.